frfa1/frfa1/README.md

 # 👋 Hello, I'm Frederik Bechmann

-I'm a newly graduated MSc Computer Scientist from Denmark (IT University of Copenhagen) with a BSc in Data Science.
+I'm a data scientist from Denmark, currently working full-time as an AI engineer in Ministry of Industry, Business, and Financial Affairs, where I've helped deploy and operate an AI chatbot for internal use for 7 authorities.
+Due to confidentiality of work, my work related coding-activities are not on this personal Github.

 - 📈 I love working with large-scale data
 - ✍️ I've done ML projects in...
-  - Wind Power forecasting, Computer Vision in Medical Imaging, Natural Language Processing and more
+  - AI engineering, Wind Power forecasting, Computer Vision in Medical Imaging, Natural Language Processing and more
 - 👨‍💻 I work with with Linux and Windows
 - 🌷 Interested in driving positive change